-Dr. Milan Shrestha is an ecological and environmental anthropologist, currently working as a Lecturer (School of Sustainability) and Senior Sustainability Scientist (Julie Ann Wrigley Global Institute of Sustainability) at Arizona State University (ASU).
+Dr. Milan Shrestha is an ecological and environmental anthropologist, currently working as Senior Lecturer (School of Sustainability) and Senior Sustainability Scientist (Julie Ann Wrigley Global Institute of Sustainability) at Arizona State University (ASU).
 Milan is also affiliated with the Central Arizona – Phoenix Long-Term Ecological Research (CAP LTER) Program at ASU, where he completed his post-doctoral research focusing on a cross-site comparative study of urban sprawl and land fragmentation in the US Southwest.

 Milan has a long-term research focus in the Nepal Himalaya and the US Southwest.
 His early work focused on agriculture and land use change, food security and vulnerability, and local knowledge and institutions.
 He analyzed how the shared cultural knowledge and rules shape agricultural land use strategies, forest governance, and agro-biodiversity, and what are relationships of land use change with the “exogenous forces” such as, market economy, institutions, deforestation, conflicts, and regional level land-cover change trajectories.